Caribbean plate: Origin

-The usual theory of the origin of the Caribbean Plate was confronted by a contrasting theory in 2002.
+The usual theory of the origin of the Caribbean plate was confronted by a contrasting theory in 2002.

-The mainstream theory holds that it is the Caribbean large igneous province (CLIP) which formed in the Pacific Ocean tens of millions of years ago, perhaps originating at the Galapagos Hotspot.
+The mainstream theory holds that it is the Caribbean large igneous province (CLIP) which formed in the Pacific Ocean tens of millions of years ago, perhaps originating at the Galápagos hotspot.
 As the Atlantic Ocean widened, North America and South America were pushed westward, separated for a time by oceanic crust.
 The Pacific Ocean floor subducted under this oceanic crust between the continents.
 The CLIP drifted into the same area, but as it was less dense and thicker than the surrounding oceanic crust, it did not subduct, but rather overrode the ocean floor, continuing to move eastward relative to North America and South America.
 With the formation of the Isthmus of Panama 3 million years ago, it ultimately lost its connection to the Pacific.

-The more recent theory asserts that the Caribbean Plate came into being from an Atlantic hotspot which no longer exists.
-This theory points to evidence of the absolute motion of the Caribbean Plate which indicates that it moves westward, not east, and that its apparent eastward motion is only relative to the motions of the North American Plate and the South American Plate.
+The more recent theory asserts that the Caribbean plate came into being from an Atlantic hotspot which no longer exists.
+This theory points to evidence of the absolute motion of the Caribbean plate which indicates that it moves westward, not east, and that its apparent eastward motion is only relative to the motions of the North American plate and the South American plate.